smraisul03/nanode/content/slides/nanode/index.md

 {{< fragment >}}

-\*﻿ C
+* C﻿
 * C﻿++

-\* Arduino Programming Language
+* A﻿rduino

  {{< /fragment >}}

 {{< speaker_note >}}

-* E﻿xplain as well as to the importance of using those languages ﻿* C++ because it is easier for us to do some HLL abstraction, which comes in handy with some of the code* ﻿ Arduino native language because it is easier to support with some of the aspect of initialization with the Uno R3
+* E﻿xplain as well as to the importance of using those languages

+  * ﻿C++ because it is easier for us to do some HLL abstraction, which comes in handy with some of the code
+  * Arduino native language because it is easier to support with some of the aspect of initialization with the Uno R3

-  {{< /speaker_note >}}
+{{< speaker_note >}}

 - - -